 Introduction

 It is important to protect greenhouses against overheating during the growing season.
-In addition to greenhouse air circulation shading also lowers greenhouse temperatures by decreasing the light passing.

 Here are the criteria we suggest using to determine the best one for your greenhouse: